 Fix the metadata first.
 Rename second, if you want.
 See how to organize scanned family photos in chronological order for the right order of operations.

 It’s tempting to set every photo from a box labeled “1980s” to January 1, 1985 and call it done.
-The problem: now your timeline has a different kind of pile-up — hundreds of photos all dated the same fake day, instead of the day you scanned them.
+The problem: now your timeline has a different kind of pile-up — hundreds of photos all dated the same fake day.
 Slightly better, but you’ve still flattened ten years of memories into one moment.

 Cropping, color-correcting, and rotating scans before you’ve made a backup is how families lose the only digital copy of a 70-year-old photograph.
 Always work on a copy, never on the master archive.
 Most metadata tools have an “overwrite original” option — leave it off until you’ve verified your backups are working.